jonans/lxdrunner/README.md

 - Edit config.yml:
     - Set your GitHub PAT
     - Set your webhook secret
+    - Setup remotes
     - Setup the runnermap.
-This section maps a set of actions workflow labels to specific LXD settings such as name, image, profiles, container type, etc.
+This section maps a set of actions workflow labels to specific LXD settings such as name, image source, profiles, container type, etc.
-- Copy needed LXD images locally, remotes are not yet supported.
 - Run some github actions workflows to test.

 ## How it works

 LXDRunner runs an API endpoint waiting on webhook events from GitHub.
 No LXD instances are running until needed so resource usage is minimal.
-Every time Actions runs a workflow an event is sent for each job.
-LXDRunner reacts to each workflow_job event in queued status by:
+Every time Actions runs a workflow and event is sent for each job.
+LXDRunner reacts to each [workflow_job](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job) event in queued status by:

-- Launching a pristine LXD instance based on matching labels in your config (image, profiles, type, etc)
+- Launching a pristine LXD instance based on matching labels in your runnermap config (image, profiles, type, etc)
 - Provisioning instance with the latest GHA runner client to complete the job.
 - GHA runner automatically shuts down and deregisters when job is complete.
 - Destroying the LXD instance, just like GitHub hosted runners.